Public-Health-Scotland/technical-docs/.github/ISSUE_TEMPLATE/faq.md

 Infrastructure / Python / R / Version Control / Other (delete as appropriate)

 **Question:**
-Provide the high-level question that needs answered.
+Provide the high-level question that needs to be answered.

 **Answer:**
 If known, provide as much detail as possible, including external links for additional context.